Collections

 Archive's Collections

-Aside from the part of Friederich Fontane’s publisher archive relevant to Theodor Fontane, we conserve, among other things, the greatest part of Fontane’s reference library, a collection of news clippings resulting from Friedrich Fontane’s collecting activity, the “Fontane-Collection Christian Andree” as well as further archival collections.
+In addition to the part of Friedrich Fontane’s publishing archive relating to Theodor Fontane, we preserve, among other things, the majority of Fontane’s surviving reference library, a collection of news clippings resulting from Friedrich Fontane’s collecting activity, the Christian Andree Collection and other archival collections.

 Picture and Media Collection

-The Archive holds a collection of circa 1,500 photo documents (photographs, paintings, prints), for example, portraits of Fontane in various stages of life and his family members.
-We also possess a collection of films and audio documents.
+The archive has a collection of about 2,200 pictorial documents (photographs, paintings, prints), for example portraits of Fontane at different ages and of his family members.
+We also possess a collection of film and audio documents.

 Library Collections

-Multiple collections with volumes from private collectors belong to the holdings of the library: among others Paul Conrad, Kurt Schreinert or Bernhard Bartsch.
-The testimonies of these private research activities and collecting passion are kept as separate collections to maintain their respective contexts.
+The library’s holdings include several collections of volumes by private collectors, including Paul Conrad, Kurt Schreinert and Bernhard Bartsch.
+These testimonies of private research activities and passion for collecting are set up as separate collections to preserve their respective context.

 Permanent Loans, Estates, Missing Holdings